 Then on Christmas Eve, why not bake some Christmas cookies for Santa?

 - Wrap up for a winter forest walk.
 Make it a Christmas tradition to don your gloves and scarves, and head off for a winter walk in the woods.
-Pick up handfuls of fir cones to paint, then deck the house out with.
+Pick up handfuls of fir cones to paint, then deck the house out with them.

 - Create a book Advent calendar.
 OK, this one's not free, but can be done cheaply.
 Instead of the traditional chocolate, wrap 24 books to be read each evening of Advent.
 While we're a little late to do the full 24, there's still time to do the 12 days of Christmas if you prefer.

-The Book People has some great cheap collections that are perfect for this, for example, 10 Cosy Christmas Books for £10 (delivery is £2.95).
+The Book People has some great cheap collections that are perfect for this.
+For example, this 10-book Christmas Collection for £12.99 (delivery is £2.95).
 Otherwise, library sales and charity shops are a good bet.

 - Carols and Christingles.
 Get into the Christmas spirit by attending a traditional candlelit carol concert.
 Churches often have special services such as Christingles, where all the kids are given Christingle oranges with candles in them, and the lights are dimmed.

 Even if you're not a practising Christian, many people enjoy taking in the atmosphere.
 Westminster Abbey, for example, has free carol concerts (you need to book in advance for some, at others you can just turn up).